spotify/confidence-sdk-js/api/react.api.md

 // Warning: (ae-missing-release-tag) "useWithContext" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function useWithContext(context: Context, confidence?: ConfidenceReact): ConfidenceReact;
+export function useWithContext(context: Context, parent?: ConfidenceReact): ConfidenceReact;

 // (No @packageDocumentation comment for this package)